Probing confinement in a $\mathbb{Z}_2$ lattice gauge theory on a quantum computer

 To further probe confinement, we initialize the system at half matter filling in the state of Fig.~\ref{fig:Overview}a(ii).
-Figure~\ref{fig:confinement}a displays the dynamics of the average electric field
+Figure~\ref{fig:z2_dynamics} displays the dynamics of the average electric field

 for eight matter sites under periodic boundary conditions plus the eight associated gauge fields.
 Initially, the field is fully polarized.
 Due to the matter--gauge-field coupling $H_J$, each matter-hopping event flips the electric field in between the involved sites.
 Thus, under deconfined dynamics the average electric field eventually vanishes.
-In contrast, as $f$ is increased, the charges become confined \cite{Schweizer2019}, and the electric field remains close to its initial configuration.
+In contrast, as $f$ is increased, the charges become confined \cite{Schweizer2019, Borla2020}, and the electric field remains close to its initial configuration.
+This underlying behavior persists to longer time scales and under noise (Methods and Fig.~\ref{fig:z2_dynamics_noisy}).
+These findings are indicative of the energy cost associated with changing the polarization of the electric field over large spatial domains.

-\textbf{Confinement by modifying the gauge constraint.---}Finally, we demonstrate an entirely different mechanism for confinement, where not a tuning of the model parameters but a modification of the underlying gauge symmetry drastically restrains the dynamics.
+\textbf{Freezing of dynamics by modifying the gauge constraint.---}Finally, we demonstrate an entirely different mechanism for freezing the charge and electric-field configuration, where not a tuning of the model parameters but a modification of the underlying gauge symmetry drastically restrains the dynamics.

 Consider the apparently simple modification of the gauge-matter coupling from Eq.~\eqref{equ:h_j} to